jason-woolf/DesmosPlayer/README.md

 ## Installation
 Install the file desmosPlayer.user.js in your browser using your favorite script manager and make sure the installed script is enabled.
 Typically (e.g. with Tampermonkey installed) this is done by clicking on the file name above, then clicking "Raw" and then "Install".
 Then navigate to any Desmos calculator graph.

-To install Tampermonkey on Chrome (free and recommended), go to https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo and click the "install" button.
+To install Tampermonkey on Chrome, go to https://tinyurl.com/d7t4fkwd and click the "install" button.
 Look for the Tampermonkey icon to the right of the URL bar at the top of the Chrome window, click it, and make sure the drop-down menu indicates that it is enabled.

 ## Usage